 For property used more than 50% in a qualified business use (line 24) and placed in service after 1986, figure column (h) by following the instructions for line 15, column (g).
 If placed in service before 1987, multiply column (e) by the applicable percentage given in Pub.
 534 for ACRS property.
-If the recovery period for an automobile ended before your tax year beginning in 1998, enter your unrecovered basis, if any, in column (h).
+If the recovery period for an automobile ended before your tax year beginning in 1999, enter your unrecovered basis, if any, in column (h).

 For property used 50% or less in a qualified business use (line 25) and placed in service after 1986, figure column (h) by dividing column (e) by column (f) and using the same conventions as discussed in the instructions for line 15, column (e).
 The amount in column (h) cannot exceed the property's unrecovered basis.
-If the recovery period for an automobile ended before your tax year beginning in 1998, enter your unrecovered basis, if any, incolumn (h).
-For computers placed in service in a tax year beginning in 1986, multiply column (e) by 4.167%.
+If the recovery period for an automobile ended before your tax year beginning in 1999, enter your unrecovered basis, if any, in column (h).